formly-js/angular-formly/CONTRIBUTING.md

 ### What do you need help with?

+* Tests are always helpful!
+[Watch video](https://youtu.be/CQ766-miGQ4?list=PLV5CVI1eNcJi7lVVIuNyRhEuck1Z007BH)
 * Any of the issues in GitHub, let us know if you have some time to fix one.
 Especially those labeled [PR Please!](https://github.com/formly-js/angular-formly/labels/PRs%20please%21)
 * Examples, examples, examples!
 The website is driven by examples.
-Please follow the instructions in [this file](https://github.com/formly-js/angular-formly/edit/master/demo/app/states/root/components/data/examples.js) for what you need to do!
+[Watch video](https://www.youtube.com/watch?v=4dsXXTPET4A&list=PLV5CVI1eNcJi7lVVIuNyRhEuck1Z007BH&index=3)